 As painful as it may be, you might even need to prepare yourself ahead of time for the worst-case scenario – walking away.

-As a home buyer you do not want to pay more than what a home is worth.
+As a buyer you do not want to pay more than what a home is worth.

 Using this logic, it makes sense to request that the seller to drop the price of the home to the appraised value.

-This approach may be more realistic if the home has sat on the market for several months.
+This approach may be more realistic if the home has been sitting on the market for several months.
 For homes that are newly listed, however, the seller may not be as flexible.

 Fortunately for the home buyer, there is no guarantee that a buyer after you won’t end up with another low appraisal.